Ripper555/Modbus.NET/README.md

 The installation of Modbus.NET is very straightforward.
 Just check out or download its sources and all its dependencies:

-- [Hermod](http://github.com/ahzf/Hermod) for controlling the camera via HTTP/REST.
+- [Hermod](http://github.com/ahzf/Hermod) client/server communication library especially for HTTP/REST.
 - [NUnit](http://www.nunit.org) for unit tests.

 #### License and your contribution